Composite pulses for robust universal control of singlet-triplet qubits: Methods

-The particular implementation of $\tilde{I}$ that will be chosen for a given experimental situation will depend on the particular rotation $\tilde{R}$ as well as the experimental parameters $h_0/J_{\text{max}}$, with a combinatorial search necessary to find an implementation that: (a)~cancels the first-order error from $\tilde{R}$; (b)~satisfies the constraints of Eqs.~\eqref{constraint0} and \eqref{constraint}; and (c)~is close to `optimal' in some experimentally meaningful sense, such as having the overall shortest duration in time, having the smallest second-order error in $\delta h$, or being least sensitive to over-/under-shoot in $J(t)$.
-As an example of our technique we found sequences valid for $h_0\simeq J_{\text{max}}/4$, for corrected rotations about angles $0\leq\phi\leq\pi$ around the $x$- and $z$-axes.
+The particular implementation of $\tilde{I}$ that will be chosen for a given experimental situation will depend on the particular rotation $\tilde{R}$ as well as the experimental parameters $J_{\text{max}}/h_0$, with a combinatorial search necessary to find an implementation that: (a)~cancels the first-order error from $\tilde{R}$; (b)~satisfies the constraints of Eqs.~\eqref{constraint0} and \eqref{constraint}; and (c)~is close to `optimal' in some experimentally meaningful sense, such as having the overall shortest duration in time, having the smallest second-order error in $\delta h$, or being least sensitive to over-/under-shoot in $J(t)$.
+As an example of our technique we found sequences valid for the experimentally relevant regime $J_{\text{max}}/h_0 \geq 5$, for corrected rotations about angles $0\leq\phi\leq\pi$ around the $x$- and $z$-axes.
+(We have also verified that slightly more complicated identities can be constructed to correct error for pulses with smaller values of $J_{\text{max}}/h_0>1.5$.)
 For the $x$-axis rotation we have

 The first-order term in $\delta h$ is zero when $b_{1,2}$ are chosen to satisfy